Self-Correction Bench: Uncovering and Addressing the Self-Correction Blind Spot in Large Language Models: Methodology

-\textbf{Tested models.} We test a wide range of open-sourced states of the art models.
-We do not include close-source model because only open-source models support fine-grained control of injecting a prefix into the model response.
-We apply chat templates using `transformers' library\citep{wolf2020huggingfacestransformersstateoftheartnatural} corresponding to each LLM as in Figure \ref{fig:chat_temp}.
+\paragraph{Models.} We evaluated a wide range of open-source LLMs, as most closed-source models lack support for fine-grained control of prefix injection which is critical to our methodology.
+We apply model-specific chat templates using `transformers' library \citep{wolf-etal-2020-transformers}.
+We leverage the DeepInfra\footnote{https://deepinfra.com/} completion API with 0.0 temperature and a fixed token budget of 1,024 to isolate self-correction from sampling variance and test-time compute effects.
+Sensitivity analysis in Appendix \ref{sensitivity_analysis} confirms robustness to these choices.

-To support a wide range of models and reduce cost, we use the DeepInfra\footnote{https://deepinfra.com/} completion API.
-We use a temperature of 0.0 for 3 reasons. \begin{itemize} \item More deterministic\footnote{Temperature of 0.0 will not generate fully deterministic result due to finite precision.} output eliminates sampling variance as a confounding factor. \item It potentially provides a lower bound on self-correction capability, as higher temperatures might enable exploration of alternative correction strategies. \item It enables standardized comparison across models with different temperature calibrations. \item \citet{renze-2024-effect} suggests different temperatures do not have a statistically significant impact on LLM performance in problem-solving tasks. \end{itemize} Having said that, we also report results using a temperature of 0.6 in the appendix.
-Our findings are robust to change in temperature.

-\textbf{Controlled computational budget.} To ensure a fair comparison between internal and external error correction, and across models, we maintain a fixed token budget of 1,024 across all conditions.
-This design choice partly isolates self-correction capabilities from the effect of test time compute, providing a more rigorous test of the blind spot phenomenon.
-We also report our results of PRM800-SC with a fixed tokens budget of 4,096 in the appendix, which does not change our conclusion.

-\textbf{LLM and reasoning model.} Some models like Qwen3\citep{yang2025qwen3technicalreport} series are trained to offer thinking and non-thinking mode in a single model.
-Their results are reported separately.

-\textbf{Automatic evaluation.} We use `gemini-2.5-flash-preview-05-20' to compare LLMs' completion against the ground-truth answer.
+\paragraph{Evaluation.} We use `gemini-2.5-flash-preview-05-20' to compare LLMs' completion against the ground-truth answer.
 We instruct the model to output in JSON format.
-Due to the objectivity of the task and the provision of ground truth in the prompt, we do not believe there is significant bias.
-The prompt is provided in the appendix.
-We also manually review 100 samples for each dataset to ensure automatic evaluation quality using a visualizer, whose interface is shown in Figure \ref{fig:visualizer}.
+To further validate robustness to judge choice, we compare Gemini 2.5 Flash against Claude Sonnet 4.6 and GPT-5.4 on 238 samples: three-way agreement is 95.0\% (Appendix \ref{sensitivity_analysis_llm_judge}).
+The prompt is provided in the Appendix \ref{prompt_automatic_evaluation}.
+We manually review 100 samples for each dataset to ensure evaluation quality.

-\textbf{Metric}.
-As the models are given a wrong reasoning step or a wrong answer, we evaluate if models can self-correct and arrive at the ground-truth answer.
-In GSM8K-SC and PRM800K-SC, we measure the behavior of LLMs \textbf{before} commit an answer, as it is a more common scenario when an LLM backtracks, although we also report that after commit an answer.

-We report the mean accuracy and standard error for each model.
-The standard error is estimated using the formula $ \sigma_M = \frac{\sigma}{\sqrt{N}} $, where N is the population size and $\sigma$ is the population standard deviation.